TrackerSB/IEEEAITestChallenge2021/deliverable2/README.md

 We published several videos illustrating our approach in action against Apollo Baidu (v.6.0) on YouTube.
 In this section, we link those videos and provide a short description of their content.

-- [Borregas Avenue No Obstacle](https://youtu.be/w97iPkMUBT0).
+- [Borregas Avenue No Obstacle](https://youtu.be/IseDL4R2AIE).
 This video shows a test involving no NPCs created by SALVO in the BorregasAve map.

-- [Static Obstacles on the Right Side in Borregas Avenue](https://youtu.be/2b8SafWWtYE).
+- [Static Obstacles on the Right Side in Borregas Avenue](https://youtu.be/2Im8xnfY3lc).
 This video shows a test created by SALVO in the BorregasAve map, which features an obstacle placed on the right side of the lane.
+- [Static Obstacles on the Left Side in CubeTown](https://youtu.be/ubiUYdo4ZUc).
+This video shows a test created by SALVO in the CubeTown map, which features an obstacle placed on the left side of the lane.
 - [Static Obstacles in CubeTown](https://youtu.be/WLIh9Pv8FcI).
 This video shows four tests created by SALVO in the CubeTown map.
 The tests cover various combinations of static obstacle placement:
  - no obstacle
  - an obstacle in the middle of the lane